DavidH45/RandomColorGenerator/README.md

 When you press the generate color button, it will generate an entirely random color.
 That's it.

 Project uses tinycolor2 to darken hex colors.

+# Todo
+> These are just a few things I would like to experiment with and try and add.
+- [x] Change title color on new color.
+- [ ] Update favicon to new color.
+- [ ] Maybe some cool animations?
+- [ ] Click to copy hex color on title.